Bypass sandboxing implementations such as seccomp in CTF pwn challenges with ROP

 1 | awae@ubuntu:~/Desktop/HeapLAB_Part2/malloc_testbed$ objdump -Mintel .links/libc.so.6 -d | grep -A30 "setcontext" |

-shows the address of the gadget we are interested in, the long series of mov
+objdump shows the address of the gadget we are interested in, the long series of mov instructions to set many registers based on an address held in the rdx register.

-to set registers, which is directly controlled by us assuming we overwrote the __free_hook
+In earlier versions of libc, the setcontext gadget uses rdi to set registers, which is directly controlled by us assuming we overwrote the __free_hook, since the first argument on x86_64 Linux is always stored in the rdi register.

-However in more recent versions, the rdx
+However in more recent versions, the rdx register is used.

-In order to control the other registers, we have to find a way to control rdx
+In order to control the other registers, we have to find a way to control rdx first.

 I’ve seen this gadget being used in other writeups: